approov/quickstart-react-native/SECRETS-PROTECTION.md

 This method is also useful for providing runtime secrets protection when the values are not passed on headers.
 Secure strings set using this method may also be looked up using subsequent Approov header or query parameter substitutions.

 ### Prefetching
-If you wish to reduce the latency associated with substituting the first secret, then make this call immediately after initializing Approov:
+If you wish to reduce the latency associated with substituting the first secret, then make this call inside the `approovSetup` function called by the `ApproovProvider`:

 ```Javascript
 ApproovService.prefetch()
 ```

-This initiates the process of fetching the required information as a background task, so that it is available immediately when subsequently needed.
-The success or failure function is called when the prefetch is completed.
-Note the information will automatically expire after approximately 5 minutes.
+This initiates the process of fetching the secrets in the background as soon as Approov is initialized, so that they are available immediately when subsequently needed.

+The `prefetch` returns a promise showing if it could be completed or not.
+You may wish to call it at later points of app execution if you know an Approov protected API call will be made in the near future.

 ### Prechecking
 You may wish to do an early check in your app to present a warning to the user if it is not going to be able to access secrets because it fails the attestation process.
 Here is an example of calling the appropriate method: